alifdanialnasri/Java-Bank-System/README.md

 Enter one of the predefined usernames and passwords:

--Username: ADMIN, Password: 0000 (for admin access)
+-Username: ADMIN, Password: 0000 (for admin access).
--Username: ALIF, Password: 1111
+-Username: ALIF, Password: 1111.
--Username: AFIF, Password: 2222
+-Username: AFIF, Password: 2222.
--Username: AYIH, Password: 3333
+-Username: AYIH, Password: 3333.
--Username: ZAIM, Password: 4444
+-Username: ZAIM, Password: 4444.
 Once logged in, you can choose from various banking operations, such as checking your balance, depositing funds, withdrawing funds, viewing previous transactions, and exiting the application.

 Follow the on-screen instructions for each operation.